Vijaynagar'er Hirey: Plot

 Kakababu aka Raja Roychowdhury and his team are moving for a historical exploration towards Hampi, the ancient capital of Hindu Vijayanagara Empire in the 14th-century.
-Mr. Ranjan Ghoshal and his wife Rinku is also accompanied with him in this adventure.
+Mr. Ranjan Sanyal and his wife Rinku are also accompanying him with Shontu and Jojo in this adventure.
 Suddenly one Mohan Singh threats them not to go there.
-But Kakababu enters in Hampi, to visit the Hampi Group of Monuments and meets famous historian Bhagawati Prasad Shaarma.
+But Kakababu enters in Hampi, to visit the Hampi Group of Monuments and meets famous historian Bhagawati Prasad Sharma.
 He realises that a mafia gang is trying to find and smuggle the mythical lost diamond of the Vijayanagara Empire, even more precious than the Kohinoor.
 They kidnap everyone in Kakababu's group to blackmail Kakababu to recover the legendary treasure.